Scuba Diving in Rapa Nui: Best Dive Spots + Eco-Friendly Hotels

 It’s possible to dive in Rapa Nui throughout the year.
 But the best time is generally considered to be from November through to March.
 This coincides with the summer season.

-Windy conditions can play havoc some days and cause dives to be cancelled.
+Windy conditions can play havoc on some days and cause dives to be cancelled.
 In our experience, it’s best to build some flexibility into your itinerary if you’re scuba diving in Rapa Nui.

 Maintained by the South Pacific currents, the average water temperature in Rapa Nui ranges from around 20°C (68°F) up to 24°C (75°F).
 Most divers are comfortable in a 3mm wetsuit in the summer months.
 Meanwhile, a 5mm wetsuit is best if you’re scuba diving in Easter Island in the wintertime.